samcartersmith/cds/README.md

 If you are looking for something else here are some other important links:

-To make feature requests, report bugs, or request assistance when working with CDS you can find us on slack:
+To make feature requests, report bugs, or request assistance when working with CDS you can find us on slack: #ask-ui-systems

-- For design inquiries: #ask-design-foundations
-- For engineering inquiries: #ask-dx-ui-systems

 ## Get Started